Discontinuity-aware KAN-based physics-informed neural networks: Methodology

 \subsection{Learnable local artificial viscosity}

-The addition of artificial viscosity for shock-capturing is a well-established approach in computational fluid dynamics, evolving in various forms to improve numerical stability and accuracy \cite{white1973new,caramana1998formulations}.
-Artificial viscosity is also introduced into PINN as a physics modification strategy, incorporating an additional diffusion term to smooth the sharp spatial transitions and rapid temporal evolution, albeit at the expense of numerical accuracy \cite{wassing2025adopting,wassing2024physics,fuks2020limitations,coutinho2023physics}:
+Artificial viscosity (AV) is a well-established approach in computational fluid dynamics for shock capturing, evolving in various forms to improve numerical stability and accuracy \cite{white1973new,caramana1998formulations}.
+It has also been introduced into PINNs as a physics modification strategy, incorporating an additional diffusion term to smooth sharp spatial transitions and rapid temporal evolution, albeit at the expense of numerical accuracy \cite{wassing2025adopting,wassing2024physics,fuks2020limitations,coutinho2023physics}.
+The artificial-viscosity form of the compressible Euler equations can be formulated as: